RRG314/rge256/README.md

 - No new abstraction layers
 - No redesign of RNG plumbing
 - Uses existing `GeneratorImpl` interfaces
-- Compatible with PyTorch’s state management
+- Compatible with PyTorch's state management
 - Clear path to CUDA kernels

 RGE256ctr drops directly into the existing RNG backend with minimal changes.

 ---

-## 8. License
+## 10. License

 This project is released under the **MIT License**.
 All code is available for academic and industrial use.

 ---

-## 9. Citation
+## 11. Citation

 If you use this work, please cite: